mapperr/trk/README.md

         trk l
             lists the trk files
         trk e [trk_file]
-            edit the trk file directly, only for the brave trk y
+            edit the trk file directly, defaulting to today trkfile trk y
             sync: commits eventual changes and do a pull/push of the trk dir trk g git_args